 - Mix of substrates in the greenhouse

-- Transfers of native and endemic plants to the appropriate places in the area.
+- Transfer of native and endemic plants to the appropriate places in the area.

 - Cleanliness of the coastal area around the national park.